DFE-Digital/teacher-success/app/views/content/prepare-for-training.md

         path: "/prepare-for-training/how-to-prepare-for-teacher-training"
     ) %>
     <%= render Cards::SimpleCardComponent.new(
-        title: "Prepare for your first school placement",
+        title: "How to prepare for your first school placement",
         description: 'Find out how you can prepare for your first school placement, from accessing the school to your professional conduct.',
         path: "/prepare-for-training/prepare-for-your-first-school-placement"
     ) %>